 A significant discrepancy in inventory means a difference in actual inventory compared to records pertaining to inventory of at least $5,000 or 2% of the average monthly sales of the licensee, whichever is less.

-Flowhub’s Nug contains 4 apps for inventory auditing, transferring packages, checking-in customers, and grow management.
+Flowhub’s Nug contains 3 apps for inventory auditing, transferring packages, and checking-in customers.
 Its like having a compliance officer in your pocket!

 §5051.
 Track and Trace System Reconciliation